NathanielInman/AdventuresUnlimited/README.md

 | word of recall | 15 | 15 | - | - | 35 | 35 | 20 | 29 | - |

 ### Spec And Class Table
+Specialization points allow a caster to excel further at a spellcasting group.
+You must master the entire spellgroup before specializing in it.
 | level       | mage  | cleric | antipaladin | paladin | charlatan | myrmidon |
 |---|---|---|---|---|---|---|
 | 50          | 2     | 1      |  1           | 1      |   1       |  1        |